- Politics and Social Issues»

-Chatter of the day...Healthcare...and the 30+ that stood against ObamaCare Part II.
+Chatter of the day...Healthcare...and the 30+ House Republicans that stood against ObamaCare Part II.

-Trump calling out Conservatives; namely the Freedom Caucus.
+Trump called out these Conservatives, which also make up the Freedom Caucus.

-Chief of Staff Reince Priebus stating, "The President is disappointed with the amount of people that he thought were loyal to him, that weren't".
+Chief of Staff Reince Priebus stated, "The President is disappointed with the amount of people that he thought were loyal to him, that weren't".

 Isn't it always supposed to be about the Government being loyal to the People?